Cheap Internet for Seniors

 » Learn More: Best Cable TV for Seniors

-While testing out Cox Internet, we were really impressed with how quick and easy the setup process was.
-Once we chose our plan online and paid the upfront costs, it took less than 24 hours to get the equipment in the mail and about 20 minutes to have our home internet up and running.
-Even if you opt for the “slowest” Cox internet plan (100 Mbps), you still get more than enough speed to stream Netflix and surf the web without interruption on multiple devices.
+While testing Cox Internet, we were really impressed with how quick and easy setup was.
+Once we chose our plan online and paid the up-front costs, it took less than 24 hours to get the equipment in the mail and about 20 minutes to have our home internet up and running.
+Even if you opt for the slowest Cox internet plan (100 Mbps), you still get more than enough speed to stream Netflix and surf the web without interruption on multiple devices.

-Plus, Cox offers 24/7 live customer support, so we could connect with an agent via text, live chat, or phone in a few minutes.
+Plus, Cox offers 24/7 live customer support.
+We could connect with an agent via text, live chat, or phone in a few minutes.
 In one instance, we had trouble setting up our modem and getting a reliable connection.
 We called Cox and connected with an agent in around 15 minutes.
 We spoke with a kind and helpful representative who helped us reset the modem and resolve the issue quickly.

 We also like the Cox mobile app, which offers features similar to other providers, such as AT&T and CenturyLink.
 We could chat with customer support, manage our account, run a speed test, view our data usage, reset our equipment, and more